 By Law, you can file a case for negligent security and hold the owner of a premises accountable if you are the victim of a crime and face either physical or financial damages.
 Make sure to contact an attorney to use your potential legal claim for the injury you faced.

-At Lawson Law Firm, we fight for our clients to get the compensation that they deserve after negligent or inadequate security causing injuries.
-We explore every avenue to get the best outcome for your case.
+We fight for our clients to get the justice that they deserve in negligent or inadequate security cases causing injuries.